 B.S., B.A., University of Notre Dame, 2005

-Outside of the lab, I enjoy hiking and camping, adventures in baking, and Boston summers.
+Outside of the lab, I enjoy hiking, hanging out with my dog and cat, adventures in baking, and Boston summers.